 Whatever is bugging you can be resolved in the morning… and you do not owe the client this “extra” space that they’ve managed to occupy in your head.
 So take it back, and worry no more.

-Getting Over Your Copywriting Client Dynamics: Key Takeaways:
+Difficult Copywriting Client Dynamics: Key Takeaways

 - Write without ego when working for clients.